vzool/docs/api/reference.md

 ## SCIM

-Directus partly supports Version 2 of System for Cross-domain Identity Management (SCIM).
-It is an open standard that allows for users to be created, managed, and disabled outside of Directus.
-It allows the exchange of user information between systems.
+Directus partially supports Version 2 of System for Cross-domain Identity Management (SCIM).
+It is an open standard that allows for the exchange of user information between systems, therefore allowing users to be created, managed, and disabled outside of Directus.

-The user have the ability to use a single, centralize system for user provisioning and use SCIM to exchange this information with Directus using these endpoints.

 ### Endpoints